Shengnany/cs5010/assignment6/README.md

 SendMessage.java: deal with client-side input

-WriteMessage.java: deal with client-side  output
+WriteMessage.java: deal with client-side output

 ChatManager.java: deal with server-side input and output